-You will pick up a patient assignment the day BEFORE your scheduled rotation and you will provide total patient care to the patients you are assigned.
-The student may not remove a printed e-MAR copy from the hospital.
+You will pick up a patient assignment the day BEFORE your scheduled rotation (day group at 1500 and evening group at 1600) and you will provide total patient care to the patients you are assigned.
+The student may not remove printed electronic record patient information from the hospital.